 Prayer teams and opportunities to receive the sacrament of reconciliation will be available following the meal.

-Religious books and CD’s will be available at the meal.
+CD’s of the speaker’s talk will be available at the meal.

 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children not be in attendance.